aaxelr/emojitter/README.md

 # Emojitter

-This is an emoji only twitter clone bootstrapped with `create-t3-app` [T3 Stack](https://create.t3.gg/), a way to build typesafe Next.js apps.
+[Emojitter](https://emojitter-six.vercel.app/) is an emoji only twitter clone bootstrapped with `create-t3-app` [T3 Stack](https://create.t3.gg/), a way to build typesafe Next.js apps.

 ## Tech used